adamsilver/fdpb/01-Register.md

 1. Always use a clear, readily accessible, human-readable label.
 2. Avoid any rule that inhibits rule number one.
 3. Strive to reduce the amount of questions we ask of our users.
-4. Use the right control for the job as many devices and browsers will enhance the experience for free.
+4. Use the right form control so that browsers can enhance the experience.
 5. Validation should be executed on submit.
 Upon execution there are 3 parts of the page to update to ensure a fully inclusive, and easy path to remedying any errors.

 Whilst we have covered a lot of ground in this chapter, this is lots more to discuss.
 The foundations have been laid, and with that we will up the ante and face even tougher challenges.
 In doing so we can explore some of the more interesting techniques at our disposal.